eNMS-automation/eNMS/docs/services/default_services.rst

       - ``Maximum Number of Processes`` Set the maximum number of device processes allowed per service instance (assumes devices selected at the service instance level)
       - ``Credentials`` Choose between device credentials from the inventory or user credentials (login credentials for the eNMS user) when connecting to each device.
   - ``Specific``
-      - ``Validation Method``: ``Text match``, ``dictionary Equality`` or ``dictionary Inclusion``.
-Text match means that the result is converted into a string, and eNMS can check (via ``content_match`` / ``content_match_regex``) whether there is a match or not. dictionary Equality / Inclusion means that eNMS will check the results against a dictionary specified by the user (via ``dictionary match`` property).
-      - ``dictionary Match``: dictionary against which the results must be checked (in case ``Validation Method`` is set to either ``dictionary Equality`` or ``dictionary Inclusion``.
+      - ``Has targets`` If checked, indicates that the selected inventory devices should be passed to the playbook as its inventory using -i.
+Alternatively, if not checked, the ansible playbook can reference its own inventory internally using host: inventory_group and by providing an alternative inventory
       - ``playbook_path`` path and filename to the Ansible Playbook.
 For example, if the playbooks subdirectory is located inside the eNMS project directory:  playbooks/juniper_get_facts.yml
       - ``arguments`` ansible-playbook command line options, which are documented here: (https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html)
+      - ``Validation Method``: ``Text match``, ``dictionary Equality`` or ``dictionary Inclusion``.
+Text match means that the result is converted into a string, and eNMS can check (via ``content_match`` / ``content_match_regex``) whether there is a match or not. dictionary Equality / Inclusion means that eNMS will check the results against a dictionary specified by the user (via ``dictionary match`` property).
-      - ``content_match`` expected response string to receive back (if any).
+      - ``Content Match`` expected response string to receive back (if any).
 Multi-line strings are supported.
 If no content_match is provided, the command will succeed if the connection was successfully made and command executed.
-      - ``content_match_regex`` Enables regex parsing in the content_match field if checked; otherwise, content_match is expected to be literal string match.
+      - ``Match content against Regular expression`` Enables regex parsing in the content_match field if checked; otherwise, content_match is expected to be literal string match.
+      - ``Dictionary Match``: dictionary against which the results must be checked (in case ``Validation Method`` is set to either ``dictionary Equality`` or ``dictionary Inclusion``.
-      - ``negative_logic`` Simply reverses the pass/fail decision if checked.
+      - ``Negative Logic`` Simply reverses the pass/fail decision if checked.
 This is useful in the following situations:  Run a netmiko command to check active alarm status.
 If a specific alarm of interest is active (thus producing success on content match), negative logic will cause it to fail.
 Then with retries configured, keep checking the alarm status until the alarm clears (and negative logic produces a success result).
-      - ``delete_spaces_before_matching`` Removes white spaces in the result and content_match strings to increase the likelihood of getting a match.
+      - ``Delete spaces before matching`` Removes white spaces in the result and content_match strings to increase the likelihood of getting a match.
 This is particularly helpful for multi-line content matches.
       - ``options`` Additional --extra-vars to be passed to the playbook using the syntax {'key1':value1, 'key2': value2}.
 All inventory properties are automatically passed to the playbook using --extra-vars (if pass_device_properties is selected below).
 These options are appended.
-      - ``pass_device_properties`` Pass inventory properties using --extra-vars to the playbook if checked (along with the options dictionary provided above).
+      - ``Pass device properties to the playbook`` Pass inventory properties using --extra-vars to the playbook if checked (along with the options dictionary provided above).
-      - ``has_targets`` If checked, indicates that the selected inventory devices should be passed to the playbook as its inventory using -i.
-Alternatively, if not checked, the ansible playbook can reference its own inventory internally using host: inventory_group and by providing an alternative inventory

 .. note:: This Service supports variable substitution (as mentioned in the previous section) in the `playbook_path` and `content_match` input fields of its configuration form.